 - A scholarly writing sample from an upper-level undergraduate course or an honor's thesis.
 The writing sample should demonstrate your proficiency at conducting and reporting research.

 At UNT, We Mean Green!
-Materials submitted directly to the Program can be e-mailed to: email@example.com.
+All materials can be submitted directly to the program via email (firstname.lastname@example.org).

 The UNT International office can help guide our international applicants through the application process, ensuring that non-U.S. students understand all university and national requirements related to pursuing a graduate degree at UNT.

 International applicants are encouraged to apply to UNT's Women's & Gender Studies Program by the following dates to increase your chance of I-20 processing, if admitted.

 For Fall semester admissions: April 1